fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{DSAA24,
-title={Alignment of Multilingual Embeddings to Estimate Job Similarities in Online Labour Market}, author={Simone D'Amico and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Filippo Pallucchini}, booktitle={The 11th IEEE International Conference on Data Science and Advanced Analytics (DSAA)}, pages        = {1--10}, url          = {https://doi.org/10.1109/DSAA61799.2024.10722820},
+title={Alignment of Multilingual Embeddings to Estimate Job Similarities in Online Labour Market}, author={Simone DAmico and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Filippo Pallucchini}, booktitle={The 11th IEEE International Conference on Data Science and Advanced Analytics (DSAA)}, pages        = {1--10}, url          = {https://doi.org/10.1109/DSAA61799.2024.10722820},